 Any type of website can be built with either of these two platforms.
-That’s why we’ve examined the pros, cons, and performance of each in our head-to-head comparison.
+That’s why I’ve examined the pros, cons, and performance of each in this head-to-head comparison.

 So, check out our WordPress vs Drupal review below to find out which content management system is the best for your website.

 - WordPress Vs Drupal: Feature & Performance Comparisons

 - Drupal Pros And Cons

 - Which Is Better Between Drupal And WordPress?

 - WordPress Vs Drupal: Our Final Verdict

 Without a doubt, a WordPress site is the most popular content management system used worldwide.
 It is ideal for most types of websites and well suited to anyone from a beginner right through to an advanced developer.